trackIT-Systems/sonari/back/docs/user_guide/annotation_projects.md

 1. [**Understanding Annotation**](#understanding-annotation): Delve into the
    fundamentals of annotation.
 2. [**Getting Started with Annotation**](#getting-started-with-annotation):
-   Learn how to initiate your annotation work in Whombat.
+   Learn how to initiate your annotation work in Sonari.
 3. [**Creating or Importing an Annotation Project**](#creating-or-importing-an-annotation-project):
    Explore the steps to set up a new project or import an existing one.
 4. [**Selecting Annotation Tags**](#selecting-annotation-tags): Understand the